 Susan R. Goodwin, At-Large, Wolfeboro

 Susan is a life-long summer resident of Lake Wentworth.
 She and her husband Peter retired and moved to Wolfeboro full-time in 2008.
-She is a VP of the Lake Wentworth Association (LWA), Editor of its newsletter, and also manages its annual membership drive.
-She serves on the Wolfeboro Milfoil Control Committee and for several weeks each summer can be found out in her kayak mucking milfoil behind the DASH unit working in Wolfeboro’s Back Bay.
-In her previous life, she taught Chemistry at The Kent School in Kent, CT and before that was a lab assistant at Sloan Kettering Institute of Cancer Research in NYC.
-She enjoys traveling, kayaking, and hiking and once upon a time hiked the entire Pacific Crest Trail from Mexico to Canada.
+For many years she served as a Vice President of the Lake Wentworth Association, editor of its newsletter, and also managed its annual membership drive.
+She now serves on the board of the newly-formed Wentworth Watershed Association where she is Chair of Programs and Outreach.
+In addition, she serves on the Wolfeboro Milfoil Control Committee and, for several weeks each summer, can be found out in her kayak mucking milfoil behind the DASH unit working in Wolfeboro’s Back Bay.
+She also serves on the Board of the Lakes Region Curling Club.
+Previous jobs included teaching chemistry at Kent School in Kent, CT, for 20+ years and working as a lab assistant at Sloan Kettering Institute of Cancer Research in NYC.
+She enjoys traveling, x-c skiing, kayaking and hiking and, once upon a time in another life, she hiked the entire Pacific Crest Trail from Mexico to Canada.

 Joseph Goodnough, Sunapee